Codeception/codeception.github.com/docs/07-AdvancedUsage.md

 The environment configuration files are merged into the main configuration before the suite configuration is merged.

 You can easily switch between those configs by running tests with `--env` option.
-To run the tests only for PhantomJS you just need to pass `--env phantom` as an option:
+To run the tests only for Firefox you just need to pass `--env firefox` as an option:

 {% highlight bash %}

-$ php vendor/bin/codecept run acceptance --env phantom
+$ php vendor/bin/codecept run acceptance --env firefox

 {% endhighlight %}

-To run the tests in all 3 browsers, list all the environments:
+To run the tests in all browsers, list all the environments:

 {% highlight bash %}

-$ php vendor/bin/codecept run acceptance --env phantom --env chrome --env firefox
+$ php vendor/bin/codecept run acceptance --env chrome --env firefox

 {% endhighlight %}